JanWilczek/wolf-sound-blog/_posts/fx/2021-11-26-parametric-eq-design.md

 Milder versions of the low-pass and high-pass filters are high-shelving and low-shelving filters respectively.

-A *high-shelving filter* lets us boost or attenuate frequencies above the cutoff frequency.
-Apart from the cutoff frequency and the gain of the shelf, we can also control the steepness or the width of the slope in the transition band.
+A *high-shelving filter* lets us boost or attenuate frequencies above the crossover frequency.
+The crossover frequency specifies the frequency at which the gain reaches half of the shelf gain.
+Apart from the crossover frequency and the gain of the shelf, we can also control the steepness or the width of the slope in the transition band.

 <!-- High-shelving filter ReaEQ image -->

-A *low-shelving filter*, as you might guess at this point, lets us manipulate the shelf below the cutoff frequency.
+A *low-shelving filter*, as you might guess at this point, lets us manipulate the shelf below the crossover frequency.
 It has exactly the same parameters as the high-shelving filter.
-Here’s how a low-shelving filter sounds [REAEQ EXAMPLE PLAY].

 <!-- Low-shelving filter ReaEQ image -->